sdss/python_template/README.md

 # cookiecutter-python

+> :warning: Version 1 of the template is now deprecated.
+You probably want [v2](https://github.com/sdss/python_template).

 This is a [cookiecutter](https://github.com/audreyr/cookiecutter) template for creating Python packages that adhere to the [SDSS standard](./\{\{cookiecutter.repo_name\}\}/STYLE.rst).

 The full documentation on how to use this template can be found [here](http://sdss-python-template.readthedocs.io/en/latest/).